Country Hills, Calgary: Demographics

 Residents in this community had a median household income of $70,237 in 2000, and there were 7.4% low income residents living in the neighbourhood.
 As of 2000, 18.7% of the residents were immigrants.
 A proportion of 9.5% of the buildings were condominiums or apartments, and 6.8% of the housing was used for renting.

 Country Hills Library serves this community.
 It is located at 11950 Country Village Link N.E. in VIVO.
 (Formerly Cardel Place.)

+Crime

+Infrastructure

 The future Green Line LRT will serve the area with a station set to be built at 96th Avenue N that has plans dating back to between the mid-1990s to the mid-2000s.
 Another station is planned at the current Northpointe bus terminal.
-An airport LRT link is also planned to built that would connect the 96th Avenue station with Calgary International Airport and the future 88th Avenue station on the Blue Line LRT in Savanna.
+An airport LRT link is also planned to be built that would connect the 96th Avenue station with Calgary International Airport and the future 88th Avenue station on the Blue Line LRT in Savanna.